Thursday, April 3, 2025

 The name Lebanon in The Bible refers to a Mountain Range not a nation state, but it is pretty much all in modern Lebanon.
 And that’s the thing about the Deuteronomy and Joshua Euphrates references, if you read them carefully they are clearly placing their Euphrates in or right next to the Lebanon Mountains.
 Which makes the most viable river to match that description the Litani River.

-When you google “Is the Litani River mentioned in The Bible” you’ll find that it’s not by that name but people see in the references to Misrephothmain in Joshua 11:8 and 13:6 which clearly associates it with being unto Sidon like the northern border of Asher, but that name I think refers specifically to where it meets the Mediterranean.
+When you google “Is the Litani River mentioned in The Bible” you’ll find that it’s not by that name but people see in the references to Misrephothmain in Joshua 11:8 and 13:6 which clearly placed south of Sidon like the northern border of Asher, but that name I think refers specifically to where it meets the Mediterranean.

 So that’s my take, the northern border of Israel is the East-West flowing part of the Litani River.